This Little-Known Factor Doubles (Or More) Your Vitamin D Needs

 Ferira goes on to say, "And mind you, that's just one way that adiposity can compromise vitamin D status and its ability to do its widespread job in our bones muscles, immune cells, brain, liver, etc."* What she means is that research now suggests that there are other mechanisms at play in the relationship between body composition (how much fat versus lean tissue someone has) and their vitamin D status and needs.

-The other mechanism with the strongest science behind it: volumetric dilution, which simply means that the vitamin D people with obesity consume (from diet, beverages, supplements) or produce from the sun is just more diluted within the body, which then contributes to lower serum vitamin D status overall.
+The other mechanism with the strongest science behind it: volumetric dilution2, which simply means that the vitamin D people with obesity consume (from diet, beverages, supplements) or produce from the sun is just more diluted within the body, which then contributes to lower serum vitamin D status overall.
 Based on this, researchers suggest that vitamin D intake recommendations should really be based on body size instead of "one-size-fits-all."*

-Another mechanism, albeit one still being full worked out via research: that those with obesity experience increasing circulating levels of calcitriol, the active hormone form of vitamin D in the body, which then "turns off" the production of 25-hydroxyvitamin D, or 25(OH)D, which is the form of vitamin D health care providers measure when performing a blood test to assess vitamin D levels.
+Another mechanism, albeit one still being full worked out via research: that those with obesity experience increasing circulating levels of calcitriol3, the active hormone form of vitamin D in the body, which then "turns off" the production of 25-hydroxyvitamin D, or 25(OH)D, which is the form of vitamin D health care providers measure when performing a blood test to assess vitamin D levels.
 As a result, people with higher amounts of body fat have lower vitamin D status when tested.*

 As Ferira concludes, "Whether sequestration into fat tissue, a dilution factor due to body size, or wonky feedback loop metabolism of circulating vitamin D levels—or all three—adiposity inserts nuance into one's vitamin D status equation, so it's time to talk more about it."